Skip to main content

 Also for: Windows

 A Yakuza game is like a box of chocolates.
-You never know what you're gonna get, and yet you do - it's chocolate.
-The uncertainty is in the flavor.
-How will our beloved protagonist Kazuma Kiryu develop?
+You never quite know what you’re going to get—and yet you do.
+It’s chocolate.
+The uncertainty lies in the flavor.
+How will our long-suffering protagonist Kazuma Kiryu develop this time?
 Where will the story take us?
 How funny will the substories be?
-What mini-games remain?
-How does the combat and skill trees work this time?
-And most importantly: Is Yakuza Kiwami 2, the remake of Ryu Ga Gotoku studio's own PS2-classic Yakuza 2, to my taste at all?
+Which mini-games remain, and how do the combat systems and skill trees function now?
+And most importantly: is Yakuza Kiwami 2, the remake of Ryu Ga Gotoku Studio’s own PS2 classic Yakuza 2, to my taste at all?

-The most striking update is the fabulous new engine, the Dragon engine, which was also used to produce Yakuza 6: The Song of Life.
-Gameplay feels smoother with less loading screens, but above all it looks fantastic.
-It pushes the PS4 hardware to its limits, and you can almost hear the strain of the graphics processor working.
+The most striking update is the introduction of the Dragon Engine, previously used in Yakuza 6: The Song of Life.
+Gameplay feels smoother, with fewer loading screens, but above all, it looks phenomenal.
+The engine pushes the PlayStation 4 hardware to its limits—you can almost hear the GPU groan under the strain.

-These may seem like trivial matters, but they boost the immersion factor.
-For the first time, the city feels like more than just a backdrop to your story.
-You interact more with it, knocking stuff over as you rush towards the nearest burger joint to heal up and gain some experience.
-Through the display windows you can see store personnel trying to appease their customers.
-New alleyways open up, no longer sealed off by invisible walls like they used to be.
+These details may seem superficial, but they significantly enhance immersion.
+For the first time, the city feels like more than a static backdrop.
+You collide with street furniture while sprinting toward the nearest burger joint to heal up and gain experience.
+Through shop windows, you can see staff attempting to placate impatient customers.
+New alleyways open up, no longer blocked by invisible walls.

-The main story is somewhat ridiculous with a straight face.
-As it picks up one year after previous events, Kiryu has left the Yakuza to raise his adoptive daughter, Haruka.
-He is still mourning the loss of all his old friends, when the new chairman of his old Tojo clan approaches him asking for advice on how to broker peace with the competing Omi Alliance.
+The main story is earnest to the point of absurdity.
+Set one year after the previous events, Kiryu has left the yakuza life behind to raise his adoptive daughter, Haruka.
+He is still mourning the loss of his old friends when the new chairman of the Tojo Clan seeks his help in negotiating peace with the rival Omi Alliance.

 Comments